-The crank balancer goes with a grade mark.
+The crank balancer utilizes a grade letter mark.
 The mark will be "A" or "B" located on the balancer shaft as shown.
 Determine the replacement bearing color by following the table.

 Balancer Shaft Mark Crankcase Mark Bearing Inserts Color Choice

 A A Yellow

 A B Green

 B A Green

 B B Brown